tolkit/telomeric-identifier/README.md

 conda install -c bioconda tidk
 ```

-Otherwise...
+Otherwise please see the releases page here.
+It supports all major platforms.

-As with other Rust projects, you will have to complile yourself. <a href="https://www.rust-lang.org/tools/install">Download rust</a>, clone this repo, `cd` into it, and then run:
+If you really want to, you can complile yourself. <a href="https://www.rust-lang.org/tools/install">Download rust</a>, clone this repo, `cd` into it, and then run:

 `cargo install --path=.`